DragonSpit/HPCsharp/README.md

 Radix Sort|Array, List|Constant|1X-1.5X|5X-8X|2X-3X

 Radix Sort is linear time O(N) and stable.
 Radix Sort runs on a single core, whereas Linq.AsParallel ran on all the cores.
-Faster than Linq.OrderBy and Linq.OrderBy.AsParallel for Random, Presorted and Constant distributions.
-Only slower for Presorted distribution for Arrray.Sort and List.Sort, but faster for Random and Constant distributions.
+Only slower when sorting presorted Array or List, but faster in all other cases, even than parallel Linq.OrderBy.AsParallel, using a single core.

 *Algorithm*|*Collection*|*Distribution*|*vs .Sort*|*vs Linq*|*vs Linq.AsParallel*
 --- | --- | --- | --- | --- | ---